 The handset has been updated since launch, and currently uses Android 4.3 or 4.4 (depending on the exact model), so how does the old flagship match up to today's budget handsets?

 Samsung Galaxy S3 LTE Edition

-The Samsung Galaxy S3 LTE is an updated version of the original S3, with a new wireless chip to support 4G networks here in the UK.
-There are a couple of other tweaks too: the phone now has 2GB rather than 1GB RAM, and is available in a smart Titanium finish as well as the standard Galaxy S3 white.
-It also shipped with Android 4.1 Jelly Bean out of the box, but Samsung has recently released an over-the-air (OTA) upgrade to the newer 4.3 version.
+The original S3 is a 3G-only device, but the Samsung Galaxy S3 LTE is an updated version with a new wireless chip to support 4G networks here in the UK.
+There are a couple of other tweaks too: the LTE phone has 2GB rather than 1GB RAM, and is available in a smart Titanium finish as well as the standard Galaxy S3 white.
+This 2GB version is currently upgradeable to Android 4.4.
+Samsung has officially ended support for the phone though, so you won't be getting Android 5.0 by any official means.